eXist-db/documentation/README.md

-eXist-db/ documentation
+eXist-db / documentation
 =============

-This is the documentation project for the eXist-db Natice XML database.
+This is the (official) documentation project for the eXist-db Natice XML database.

 The documentation is deployed as an XAR file.
 The XAR file is built with "ant":